Steel cut oats are the kind of breakfast that feels both comforting and nourishing, made from whole oat groats chopped into coarse pieces.

 - Naturally sweet - The blueberries burst into the oats and create their own sauce.

-- Great for meal prep – Stores and reheats well for the week.
+- Great for meal prep - Stores and reheats well for the week, and pairs nicely with cool make-ahead desserts and keto smoothies for sustained energy.

 It's breakfast that actually holds you over-and tastes good doing it.